 With prices starting at £15 for 50Mb broadband or £25 for 150Mb, Hyperoptic Fair Fibre is one of the best value deals available to people on benefits as it’s much faster than most other providers.

 However, the availability of Hyperoptic services is very limited.
-It is a Fibre To The Premises (FTTP) provider which operates its own network, and at present only a small percentage of homes will be able to get Hyperoptic.
+It uses a different network to most other providers and at present only a small percentage of homes will be able to get Hyperoptic.

 If you live in Hull or other parts of Yorkshire and Lincolnshire covered by its network, KCOM offers cheaper Flex packages to any customers who meet the eligibility criteria.